sb2333/Udacity-Logs_Analysis/README.md

 CREATE view pop_authors_view AS
 SELECT authors.name, count(articles.author) AS views
 FROM articles, log, authors
-WHERE log.path LIKE concat('%', articles.slug) AND articles.author = authors.id
+WHERE log.path LIKE concat('/article/', articles.slug) AND articles.author = authors.id
 GROUP BY authors.name
 ORDER BY views desc;